-After many years of working as a CO, each corrections officers, meant to serve and protect, are the individual inmate melded into one massive tan blob, a number I had to count twice a day, and worth no more attention than that, until they began overstepping the boundaries.
+After many years of working as a CO, each individual inmate melded into one massive tan blob, a number I had to count twice a day, and worth no more attention than that, until they began overstepping the boundaries.
 Mostly things ran smoothly, but at times, like when the inmates would hang out on the walkway instead of in their bunk area or common area, or when they wanted extra recreation time, with which I could not comply, they became angry.
 Since I wore the blue uniform, I was the immediate enemy of everyone in seeing people and began to see only the stereotypes associated with them."